KillingSpark/sparklauncher/Readme.md

 # Search your Bookmarks (chrome and chromium) #
 Preface with # + _space_ to search through your bookmarks

+# Use as a calculator #
+Type ! + _space_ and then insert your calculation you are too lazy to do in your head!

 # It is learning! #
 The launcher remembers which apps/files/directories you start/open and gives the one you like the most first